US will aggressively enforce trade rules – Ross

 Canada Trade Minister Francois-Philippe Champagne defended NAFTA, however, saying it benefitted all the partners and created North American production chains.

-And it is in the best interests of all three countries that it remain “as a trilateral agreement,” he said, although he agreed it could be modernized.
+And it is in the best interests of all three countries that it remain “as a trilateral agreement,” he said.

 But “we must work harder to make the case for trade.”